benbrastmckie/VSCodium/docs/git.md

 Although this configuration provides a collection of basic settings that will help you to get started with VSCodium, you may wish to make certain changes both now and in the future, adapting the configuration to your own needs.
 In order to do so while backing up your configuration on GitHub, you will want to create a copy of [this repository](https://github.com/benbrastmckie/VSCodium) by clicking `Fork` in the top right-hand corner.
-If you have not already created an account on GitHub, you will need to do so in order to host the repository.
+If you have not already created an account on GitHub, you will need to do so in order to host the repository (alternatively you could use [GitLab](https://gitlab.com/users/sign_in) to host your repository).
-This will make it easy to not only to maintain your configuration (keeping it backed up as it evolves), but also streamline the process of reproducing this configuration on other machines (or if you reformat your computer), as well as making it easy to share your configuration with others.
+This will make it easy to not only to maintain your configuration (keeping it backed up as it evolves), but will also streamline the process of reproducing this configuration on other machines (or if you reformat your computer), as well as making it easy to share your configuration with others.

 Upon clicking `Fork`, you will be presented with the choice to make yourself the owner which you should accept.
 There is no need to include other branches besides the master branch which will be selected by default (branches allow for the project to develop in different directions simultaneously and will be discussed below).